jboss-developer/jboss-eap-quickstarts/kitchensink/README.md

 The `kitchensink` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing with Java EE 7 on Red Hat JBoss Enterprise Application Platform.

-It demonstrates how to create a compliant Java EE 7 application using JSF, CDI, JAX-RS, EJB, JPA and Bean Validation 1.0.
+It demonstrates how to create a compliant Java EE 7 application using JSF, CDI, JAX-RS, EJB, JPA, and Bean Validation.
 It also includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 _Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_